 Photo credit: Joey Devilla

-I’ve been searching for a catchy way to describe (what may be) the focus of my new book: baby boomers and social media.
-The story of baby boomers and their love affair with social media is both surprising - and surprising in its implications.
-Of course, Sex, Lies and Baby Boomers is not really the subtitle (inspiration: Sex, Lies and Videotape).
-But it has a nice ring.
+I’ve been searching for a catchy way to describe the surprising story of baby boomers and their love affair with social media.
+Sex, Lies and Baby Boomers (inspiration: Sex, Lies and Videotape) has a nice ring to it.
 And as my journalism professor told me, people really only care about two things: sex and money.
 So get one or the other, or both, in your lede.

 First, the love affair